-District 9 requires that all board members, coaches, team managers, locker room helpers and volunteers complete a background screening form.
+District 9 REQUIRES that all board members, coaches, team managers, locker room helpers and volunteers complete a background screening form.
+You also need to complete the Safe Sport training through USA Hockey.
 If you will be performing multiple roles (board member and coach for example) you only need to complete the form once.
 If you have already completed a background screening for another purpose such a classroom volunteer, you still need to complete one through Minnesota Hockey.

 To complete the form you will need to login using your NGIN account.
 Use the same login you used during registration.
 The direct link to the registration form is below.
 Be sure to click the correct button at the bottom of the page (Coaches or All Other Positions).
-For the Association select "Mankota Area Hockey Association" (yes, it's a typo) and "9" for the District.
+For the Association select "Mankato Area Hockey Association" and "9" for the District.

 The MAHA Grievance Policy is intended to provide MAHA members, volunteers and employees access to a process by which complaints, disputes, or other significant concerns can be addressed, reviewed and resolved in a fair and balanced approach.
 This process is intended to provide individuals a forum to communicate with the MAHA Grievance Committee when all other attempts to resolve an issue have failed.
 Player conduct, attendance, swearing, attitude and other minor items should be handled through team rules.

 The aggrieved party should discuss, in a private manner, any complaints, disputes or other significant concerns directly with the individual(s) immediately involved in or having knowledge of the issue.
 Ideally, most issues are resolved at this level.
 It is recommended that this be done after you have considered the situation and your perspective for at least 24 hours.